Mirabello/Closers2015-BotServer/README.md

 ```

-6. Start the app by running
+6. Start the app by running the following code:

 ```
 node server.js